pbo-dpb/FETT--OSEF/README.md

 ### English

-A single component can be embedded in an ABCMS web page.
-An example of how the component is loaded in available in `index.html`.
+Insert this web component using the `<pbotool-pspanorama></pbotool-pspanorama>` tag.
+An example of how the component is loaded is available in `index.html`.

-The web component can raise a `navigation-context-update` event to update the wrapper's UI.
-See `WrapperEventDispatcher.js` for more information on how to format this `CustomEvent`.

 ### Français

-Un seul composant peut être intégré dans une page web ABCMS.
+Insérez ce composant web en utilisant la balise `<pbotool-pspanorama></pbotool-pspanorama>`.
 Un exemple de la façon dont le composant est chargé est disponible dans `index.html`.

-Le composant Web peut déclencher un événement `navigation-context-update` pour mettre à jour l'interface utilisateur de la page ABCMS englobante.
-Voir `WrapperEventDispatcher.js` pour plus d'informations sur la façon de formater ce `CustomEvent`.